guidewire-oss/fern-junit-gradle-plugin/README.md

 This plugin simplifies the process of collecting JUnit XML test reports and publishing them to a Fern test reporting service.
 It parses JUnit XML reports, converts them to Fern's data model, and sends them to your Fern instance through its API.

-To learn more about Fern, check out [it's repository](https://github.com/guidewire-oss/fern-reporter)
+To learn more about Fern, check out [its repository](https://github.com/guidewire-oss/fern-reporter)

 ## Features